 Indicatively, Darknet has occasionally hosted copies of GlobalLeaks and Wikileaks, while New Yorker has created Strongbox, a service on the Dark Internet that guarantees anonymity to those who want to communicate with its authors more secure than the ones offered by emails.
 In addition, the Reporters Without Borders organization advises its members to use it to contact their sources if they want to ensure that the identity of those who communicate is kept secret.

-At the same time, Tor-based tools and services find "shelter" simple users who want to bypass Internet censorship "filters" in their country and, of course, political activists.
-Thus, according to The Tor Project website, Darknet was flooded by blogs during the "Arab Spring", by people who participated in the uprisings and wanted to carry their testimony abroad.
-Possibilities that, as the PC World writer notes, could not have come true if the Dark Internet did not offer a level of security that unfortunately makes it appealing to criminals as well.
+At the same time, Tor-based tools and services are being "refugeed" by ordinary users who want to bypass Internet censorship "filters" in their country and, of course, political activists.
+So, according to The Tor website Project, the Darknet was flooded with blogs during the "Arab Spring", from people who participated in the uprisings and wanted to take their testimony abroad.
+Possibilities that, as the editor of PC World notes, could not become a reality if the Dark Internet did not offer a level of security that unfortunately also makes it attractive to criminals.

 Source: kathimerini.gr